SilviaS152002/ArticulatedSteamLocomotive/README.md

-Lets you re-parent the couplers.
+Lets you re-parent the couplers to a wheelset.
 Should be enough to jerry-rig an articulated into the game.

 How to use: